Anaiq/CopyCat/README.md

 ### Product Spec
 1. User Stories (Required and Optional)
-Required Must-have Stories : Minimum Viable Product
+#### Required Must-have Stories : Minimum Viable Product
-- A user can start a new game
+-[X] A user can start a new game <br>
+-[X] A user can navigate to/from the rules <-> game screen <br>
-- A user can choose an easy or hard mode for longest sequence
+-[X] A user can choose a fast or slow cat display speed <br>
+-[X] A user can view their progress through the levels and see their score <br>
-- A user can choose a fast or slow sequence speed
+-[X] A user can replay a sequence up to 3 times <br>

-Optional Nice-to-have Stories
+ #### Optional Nice-to-have Stories
-- A timer up to 9 seconds for each play.
-Starts with 9 cat lives and ticks down and the player must complete the correct sequence in that time.
-- Cat purr when user completes a level or stage
-- Animated cat on game lost or won screen.
+-[] Paw timer counts down between each move, maybe start a 5 paws (seconds) for each move and increased up to max 9 paws (seconds) for more difficult levels.  <br>
+-[] Add optional different meow sounds for each cat. <br>
+-[] Add more levels to choose an easy or hard mode for longer sequence <br>
+-[] Bug fix: Speed setting needs to reset to normal or remain at previous setting when restart a game. <br>
+-[X] Bug fix: Disable recognizing user tap before push play button. <br>

 2. Screen Archetypes
-Login/start: User can enter the game
+Start: User can enter the game
-Home: User can read the rules, choose an easy or hard mode, choose a slow or fast  sequence.
+Home/Rules/Settings: User can read the rules, choose an easy or hard mode, choose a slow or fast  sequence.
 User chooses their cat.
 Game: Interact with game, replay sequence up to 3 times.
 Game Over - Win : start new game.
 Game Over - Lose: start new game.

 3. Navigation
-Navigation Flow

-Tab Navigation (Tab to Screen)
-- Rules
-- Game

-Flow Navigation (Screen to Screen)
+#### Flow Navigation (Screen to Screen)
 <img width="1341" alt="flow" src="https://github.com/user-attachments/assets/11a1cd02-b99b-4a21-a24c-3228c53e35b1" />

 Start => Rules/Settings

 Rules/Settings  => Game